4-H Project Record Sheets

 Many projects require record sheets instead of, or in addition to, a project manual.
 The 4-H Handbook explains the requirements for each project.

 Record sheets should be filled out as neatly and completely as possible.
 This is an important part of the learning experience.
 Parents/guardians may provide guidance, but 4-H members are expected to do their own writing or typing.
-Record sheets must be signed by a leader before judging.

 Keeping good records can help you